Haivision/srt/docs/AccessControl.md

 ## Motivation

-One of the information that can be interchanged when the connection is being established in SRT is "stream id", which can be used in caller-listener connection layout, and it's a string of maximum 512 characters set on the caller side and able to be retrieved at the listener side on the newly accepted socket through a socket option (see `SRTO_STREAMID` in [API.md](API.md)).
+One type of information that can be interchanged when a connection is being established in SRT is "Stream ID", which can be used in a caller-listener connection layout.
+This is a string of maximum 512 characters set on the caller side.
+It can be retrieved at the listener side on the newly accepted socket through a socket option (see `SRTO_STREAMID` in [API.md](API.md)).

-Since SRT version 1.3.3 a callback can be registered on the listener socket, for an application to make decisions on incoming caller connections.
-This callback is provided, among others, with the value of Stream ID from the incoming connection.
-Basing on this information, the application can accept or reject the connection, select desired data stream, or set appropriate passphrase for the connection.
+As of SRT version 1.3.3 a callback can be registered on the listener socket for an application to make decisions on incoming caller connections.
+This callback, among others, is provided with the value of Stream ID from the incoming connection.
+Based on this information, the application can accept or reject the connection, select the desired data stream, or set an appropriate passphrase for the connection.

 ## Purpose

-The stream ID value can be used as free-form, but there is a recommended protocol so that all SRT users speak the same language here.
-The intent of the protocol is:
+The Stream ID value can be used as free-form, but there is a recommended convention so that all SRT users speak the same language.
+The intent of the convention is to:

-- maintain distinction from a "readable name" in a free form
+- promote readability and consistency among free-form names
 - interpret some typical data in the key-value style

 ## Character Encoding

-The stream ID uses UTF-8 encoding.
+The Stream ID uses UTF-8 encoding.

-## General syntax
+## General Syntax

-This recommended protocol starts with the characters known as executable specification in POSIX: `#!`.
+This recommended syntax starts with the characters known as an executable specification in POSIX:

+`#!`

 The next two characters are:

 - `:` - this marks the YAML format, the only one currently used
 - The content format, which is either: